andrewdyer/react-link-provider/README.md

 ## 📖 Usage

-The `useLink` hook gives you access to the `LinkComponent` set in context.
+The `useLink` hook provides access to the `LinkComponent` set in context.
 If no provider is defined, it falls back to a native `<a>` element.

 ```tsx
 import React from 'react';